 Lastly, a folk dance was presented by the students of the college.
 The programme concluded with the Vote of Thanks by Prof. Sudha Gurung, Head of Department, Department of Nepali and the declaration of the closing of the day’s programme by the Principal.

+EVENT DETAILS